Posted in Criminal Defense on December 26, 2018

 Despite the age restriction for purchasing alcohol in Arizona, state law enforcement agencies sometimes hire minors who are 16 to 19 years of age to participate in the Covert Underage Buyers (CUB) program.
 The CUB program helps law enforcement identify liquor sellers that allow minors to purchase alcohol or that do not adhere to proper identification verification standards.
 Local law enforcement agencies operate the CUB program and train licensed participants.

 The Target Responsibility for Alcohol Connected Emergency (TRACE) program also exists to help identify liquor sellers that furnish alcohol to minors.
-Under the TRACE system, law enforcement works closely with EMS responders to quickly trace the sale of alcohol that led to serious accidents resulting from underage drinking, such as when a minor under the influence causes a traffic accident.
+Under the TRACE system, law enforcement works closely with EMS responders to quickly trace the sale of alcohol that led to serious accidents resulting from underage drinking, such as when a minor under the influence causes a car accident.
 Suppliers of alcohol to minors can face criminal charges for contributing to such accidents.

 Arizona upholds several laws concerning work in alcohol-related industries.
 For example, it is illegal for anyone under 21 to deliver alcohol, place an order for alcohol, or accept a delivery for alcohol.
 However, minors at least 16 years old with parental supervision can help a parent check out at a liquor store register, package a purchase, and load a purchase into the parent’s vehicle.
 The minimum age to work in any workplace that sells, manufactures, or disposes of alcohol is 18.
 The minimum age for stocking and handling on-sale liquor products is also 18.